-- o Beta thalassemia

-- o Sickle cell disease

-- Compounded heterozygosity.

-- Inborn errors (inherited disorders) are a group of congenital diseases caused in whole or in part by a change in the DNA sequence away from the normal sequence.
+- o Beta thalassemia - o Sickle cell disease - o Other haemoglobinopathy - Inborn error (inherited disorders) are a group of congenital diseases caused in whole or in part by a change in the DNA sequence away from the normal sequence.
 Inborn errors can be caused by a mutation in one gene (monogenic disorder), by mutations in multiple genes (oligogenic disorder), or by structural or numerical aberrations of chromosomes. - Lymphomas are malignant neoplasms of the lymphatic system, which includes lymph nodes, spleen, thymus, Waldeyer's ring, appendix, and Peyer's patches.
-Lymphomas are divided into two subgroups: Hodgkin lymphoma (HL) and Non-Hodgkin lymphomas (NHL). - Myelodysplastic syndrome (MDS) is a heterogeneous group of clonal haematopoietic stem cell disorders characterised by ineffective, dysplastic haematopoiesis, peripheral cytopenia and a variable rate of progression to acute myelogenous leukaemia (AML). - Myelodysplastic syndrome/myeloproliferative neoplasm (MDS/MPN) are a group of chronic clonal myeloid malignancies in which there are features of both MDS and MPN at the time of presentation.
-This category was originally composed of the following major myeloid disorders: chronic myelomonocytic leukaemia (CMML), juvenile myelomonocytic leukemia (JMML), MPNMDS with ring sideroblasts and atypical chronic myeloid leukemia (aCML).
-Myeloid disease that shows features of both MDS and MPN but does not meet the criteria for any of the major MDS/MPN entities is designated as myelodysplastic/myeloproliferative neoplasm, unclassifiable (MDS/MPN-U).
-All MDS/MPN subclassifications are negative for BCR::ABL1 fusions, or rearrangements involving PDGFRA, PDGFRB, FGFR1 and PCM1-JAK2 and have - MPN: Myeloproliferative neoplasms (MPNs) include a group of haematological disorders originating from a pluripotent stem cell of haematopoiesis that typically present with a hypercellular bone marrow with fibrosis, hepatomegaly, splenomegaly, and increased blood cell counts (cytopenias are possible).
+Lymphomas are divided into two subgroups: Hodgkin lymphoma (HL) and Non-Hodgkin lymphomas (NHL). - MDS (Myelodysplastic syndrome) is a heterogeneous group of clonal haematopoietic stem cell disorders characterised by ineffective, dysplastic haematopoiesis, peripheral cytopenia and a variable rate of progression to acute myelogenous leukaemia (AML). - MDS/MPN (MDS/MPN overlap syndromes) are a group of chronic clonal myeloid malignancies in which there are features of both MDS and MPN at the time of presentation.
+This category is composed of the following major myeloid disorders: chronic myelomonocytic leukaemia (CMML),

+MDS/MPN with SF3B1 mutation and thrombocytosis and MDS/MPN with neutrophilia and MDS/MPN with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T).
+Myeloid disease that shows features of both MDS and MPN but does not meet the criteria for any of the major MDS/MPN entities is designated as MDS/MPN-NOS (not otherwise specified).

+- MPN (Myeloproliferative neoplasms) include a group of haematological disorders originating from a pluripotent stem cell of haematopoiesis that typically present with a hypercellular bone marrow with fibrosis, hepatomegaly, splenomegaly, and increased blood cell counts (cytopenias are possible).
 With advanced disease the cellularity may decrease, fibrosis becomes predominant, blood counts may be low and the patient may be transfusion dependent.
-The transformation from one entity to another is not uncommon, as is the case with the transition from polycythaemia or thrombocythemia to myelofibrosis.
+The transformation from one entity to another is not uncommon, as is the case with the transition from polycythaemia vera (PV) or essential or primary thrombocythaemia (ET) to myelofibrosis (MF).
 Moreover, all these conditions have an inherent tendency to progress to acute leukaemia.
 In addition, myeloproliferative neoplasms have specific mutations: to distinguish these forms from CML, all forms should be BCR::ABL1 negative.
-More than 90% of polycythaemia vera patients and about 50% of primary myelofibrosis and essential or primary thrombocythemia patients carry the JAK2 V617F mutation.
-FIP1L1-PDGFRA mutation can be found in hyper eosinophilic syndrome, whereas c-kit mutation is found in systemic mastocytosis in around 85% of cases. - Plasma cell disorder (incl.
-MM): Plasma cell disorders are related to an overproduction of plasma cells in the body and subsequently a possible overproduction of immunoglobulins.
-For the purpose of reporting anonymous events, the only distinction that is made is between multiple myeloma and the other plasma cell disorders.

-- Solid Tumour: Solid Tumours are a group of malignancies presenting with masses internal or external to organs such as breast, ovarian or lung carcinoma.
+More than 90% of PV patients and about 50% of primary MF and ET patients carry the JAK2 V617F mutation.
+FIP1L1-PDGFRA mutation can be found in hyper eosinophilic syndrome (HES), whereas c-kit mutation is found in systemic mastocytosis in around 85% of cases. - Plasma cell neoplasms (incl.
+MM) is a group of disorders characterised by the abnormal proliferation of plasma cells, which are a type of white blood cell responsible for producing antibodies.
+Diagnosis of PCN typically involves a combination of blood tests, bone marrow biopsies, imaging studies (such as X-rays or MRIs), and urine tests to detect abnormal proteins produced by the plasma cells. - Solid Tumour is a group of malignancies presenting with masses internal or external to organs such as breast, ovarian or lung carcinoma.
 Although lymphomas may present with solid masses internally or externally, they are categorised under a different section because lymphomas are related to the lymphatic system and investigated under the lymphoma working party.
-The diagnosis form is meant for the indication of treatments. - Other
+The diagnosis form is meant for the indication of treatments. - Other.